Here are the key steps to drafting an Education Plan (Ed Plan):

 For example: Biomedical Engineering, Architecture, or Computer Science, ... etc.

-- If you are transfering to a UC or CSU, go to www.assist.org and input your major and transfer school.
+3. If you are transferring to a UC or CSU, go to www.assist.org and input your major and transfer school.
 Assist.org will display the required courses for this major.
 The list you get will not include GE.
 Read everything that assist.org displays.
 Read the assist page carefully because there may be different course options to choose from.

 Note: If going to Cal Poly - San Luis Obispo, use the Cal Poly Transfer Selection Criteria to determine needed courses.
 Assist.org will show you which Cabrillo courses are equivalent to these Cal Poly courses.
 You should also use the Cal Poly Transfer guide shown below.